Create Buyer persona to strengthen inbound marketing

 4. Walk in the shoes of your persona

-When writing for a specific buyer persona, you need to approach industry speak and jargon lightly.
+When writing for a specific buyer persona, you need to approach industry to speak and jargon lightly.

 Daniel Reed, Creative Director at Square 2 Marketing